BLOG / SPRING PESTS: ANTS, WASPS, AND FLIES

 Cluster flies: Although cluster flies do not cause a direct threat to humans, they are still a nuisance.
 They can enter your home through the tiniest crevices, around doors, windows, etc. They usually come indoors when the temperature outside starts to drop in the winter.
 Adult cluster flies look for shelter in late summer and early fall.
 They are more attracted or prone to enter your home on the south and west sides of houses.
 They settle in the walls or attic to hibernate and when the temperature rises they become more active.
 You will find them gathering and moving slowly in windows where the light attracts them.
 It is very hard to get rid of a cluster fly infestation, a female can lay up to 100 eggs and the larva survive as parasites on the bodies of earth worms.
 It is very important to call a pest control specialist to take care of the problem for you.

-If you are in over your head dealing with any ant, wasp, or cluster fly infestations call for pest control Toronto and surrounding areas toll free at 1-800-263-5055 or get a quote online today.
+If you are in over your head dealing with any ant, wasp, or cluster fly infestations call 1-800-263-5055 or get a quote online today.

 Call 1 (800) 263-5055